Brooks – Ventura, CA – October 20, 2007

 OPENERS

 The Warm Purée of Chestnut Soup ($9 value) began as a small pile of smoked duck and dried cranberries in the center of my otherwise empty porcelain bowl.
-Our waitress poured the hot soup over the “salad.”
-The flavor of the creamy tan soup was accentuated by the inclusion of maple cream.
+Our waitress poured hot soup over the “salad.”
+Maple cream accentuated the creamy tan soup’s flavor.

 Our waitress lifted the lid on a cast-iron pot, releasing an inviting aroma from a heaping pile of Limoncello-Steamed Northern Mussels ($12).
 The yellow broth contained oven-dried tomatoes, lemon and thyme cream.
-The expertly-cooked mussels were served with Pecorino and herb-dusted bread, which were ideal for soaking up the curry-like nectar.
+Expertly-cooked mussels co-starred Pecorino and herb-dusted bread, which were ideal for soaking up the curry-like nectar.

 FILLERS